jessegmeyerlab/2022-multi-omics-review/manuscript.md

         simple, easy implementation, allows ML models to learn interactions between layers

-     Mixed integration: Map each dataset into new representation befrooe combining
+     Mixed integration: Map each dataset into new representation before combining

      Intermediate integration: Transform datasets into common and omic-specific representations